-Governor Brown appointed George Halvorson as the new Chair of the First 5 California Children and Families Commission.
-Halvorson has been chairman and chief executive officer of Kaiser Permanente since 2002.
+In May 2013, Governor Brown appointed George Halvorson as the Chair of the First 5 California Children and Families Commission.
+Halvorson is the chairman and chief executive officer of the Institute for InterGroup Understanding.
+He was formerly the chairman and chief executive officer of Kaiser Permanente from 2002 to 2013.
 Kaiser Permanente is the nation's largest nonprofit health plan and hospital system, serving more than 8.6 million members and generating $42 billion in annual revenue.

 George Halvorson serves on the Institute of Medicine Task Force on Evidence Based Care and the Commonwealth Commission for a High Performing Health System.
 He serves on the American Hospital Association's Advisory Committee on Health Care Reform and is on the board of the America's Health Insurance Plans and the board of the Alliance of Community Health Plans.
 Halvorson chairs the International Federation of Health Plans and co-chairs the Institute for Healthcare Improvement Annual National Forum on Quality Improvement in Health Care.

 In 2009, he chaired the World Economic Forum's Health Governors meetings in Davos.
 He has received the Modern Healthcare/Health Information and Management Systems Society CEO IT Achievement Award.
 The Workgroup for Electronic Data Interchange also awarded him the 2009 Louis Sullivan Award for leadership and achievements in advancing health care quality.